Miscarriage Rates By Week And Risks Involved

 1. How can I stop worrying about miscarriage?

-Many women may have anxiety about experiencing a miscarriage when pregnant, especially those who have experienced it.
+Many women may have anxiety about experiencing a miscarriage or threatened miscarriage when pregnant, especially those who have experienced it.
 However, it may help to know that 85% of women who had one loss and 75% of women who had two to three losses go on to have a successful pregnancy next time.
 If the fear and anxiety are causing a lot of mental distress, you may discuss your apprehensions with your Ob/Gyn or mental health specialist (11).

 2. What does not cause miscarriage?